Hedging the Drift: Learning to Optimize under Non-Stationarity

 \ABSTRACT{

-We introduce data-driven decision-making algorithms that achieve state-of-the-art \emph{dynamic regret} bounds for non-stationary bandit settings.
+We introduce data-driven decision-making algorithms that achieve state-of-the-art \emph{dynamic regret} bounds for a collection of non-stationary stochastic bandit settings.
 These settings capture applications such as advertisement allocation, dynamic pricing, and traffic network routing in changing environments.
 We show how the difficulty posed by the (unknown \emph{a priori} and possibly adversarial) non-stationarity can be overcome by an unconventional marriage between stochastic and adversarial bandit learning algorithms.
-Our main contribution is a general algorithmic recipe for a wide variety of non-stationary bandit problems.
-Specifically, we design and analyze the sliding window-upper confidence bound algorithm that achieves the optimal dynamic regret bound for each of the settings when we know the respective underlying \emph{variation budget}, which quantifies the total amount of temporal variation of the latent environments.
-Boosted by the novel bandit-over-bandit framework that adapts to the latent changes, we can further enjoy the (nearly) optimal dynamic regret bounds in a (surprisingly) parameter-free manner.
+Beginning with the linear bandit setting, we design and analyze a sliding window-upper confidence bound algorithm that achieves the optimal dynamic regret bound when the underlying \emph{variation budget} is known.
+This budget quantifies the total amount of temporal variation of the latent environments.
+Boosted by the novel Bandit-over-Bandit framework that adapts to the latent changes, our algorithm can further enjoy nearly optimal dynamic regret bounds in a (surprisingly) parameter-free manner.
+We extend our results to other related bandit problems, namely the multi-armed bandit, generalized linear bandit, and combinatorial semi-bandit settings, which model a variety of operations research applications.
 In addition to the classical exploration-exploitation trade-off, our algorithms leverage the power of the ``forgetting principle" in the learning processes, which is vital in changing environments.
-Our extensive numerical experiments on both synthetic and real world online auto-loan datasets show that our proposed algorithms achieve superior empirical performance compared to existing algorithms. }
+Extensive numerical experiments with synthetic datasets and a dataset of an online auto-loan company demonstrate that our proposed algorithms achieve superior performance compared to existing algorithms. }

 \KEYWORDS{data-driven decision-making, non-stationary bandit optimization, parameter-free algorithm}